michelled/weavly.org/src/activities/telecode.md

 subject: Introduction
 relatedActivities:
   - Dancing to the beat
-description: In this activity, learners explore sound features of Weavly.
+description: In this activity, learners explore sound features of the Weavly coding environment.
 metaImage: /assets/media/explore_weavly_sounds.png
 metaImageAlt: An illustration showing two hands clapping.
 There are four weavly action blocks with audio waves associated with the block's colour.